Team Leader: M. Fried-Oken,

 Gerry is a 24 year old survivor of a severe traumatic brain injury (TBI).
 He cannot speak clearly, he is easily distracted, has reduced memory skills, and has poor hand coordination.
 He enters a crowded and noisy coffee shop with a friend.
 His favorite drink, a mocha latte, has recently been programmed into his AAC device and he hopes he will remember where the icon is located.
 Using visual perception and language processing skills, he locates and presses the ‘Food and Drinks’ icon.
 This takes him to another page with words listing mealtimes; his literacy skills help him identify ‘breakfast’, and press it.
 His selective attention and visual scanning skills for small icons are not reliable; speed of information processing is slowed.
 The cashier becomes noticeably impatient.
 Getting distracted, Gerry finally locates ‘hot drinks’ and presses it.
 He has difficulty alternating his attention between icons and the word list.
 He attempts to press ‘coffee’ but his shaking hand hits ‘home’ instead, navigating him all the way back to the start.
 Beginning to fatigue cognitively, his sequencing skills deteriorate.
 Try as he might, he cannot find his way back to ‘hot drinks’.
 In the end, the AAC device states, “Water please”.
 Gerry thinks, “What a waste.
 Next time I’ll just stay home instead.”

-Challenge: The cognitive demands of AAC technologies/apps range from lexical knowledge to visual scanning, attention to working memory, sequencing to executive function.
-Children and adults with CCN need to learn and remember how to use AAC technologies in multiple environments, each with their own set of cognitive demands, to participate fully in their daily activities.
+Learning to use AAC technology is complex.
+Some of the cognitive demands that AAC technologies and applications present to the user include, but are not limited to, visual scanning, attention to working memory, sequencing, and executive function.
 Most research on cognition and AAC investigates what the user brings to the task and how to improve the skills of people who have challenges.
-This project will instead analyze the technology, asking, “What does the device or app demand from the user?”
+This project will instead present information about the technology, asking, “What does the device or app demand from the user?”